twelvet-projects/netty-websocket-spring-boot-starter/README.md

 - Add the `@WebSocketEndpoint` annotation to the endpoint class, and add the `@BeforeHandshake`、`@OnOpen`、`@OnClose`、`@OnError`、`@OnMessage`、`@OnBinary` and `@OnEvent` annotations to the respective methods.
 Here's an example:
 - Use `@PathVariable` to retrieve path parameters and `@RequestParam` to retrieve query parameters, both of which have the same effect as the corresponding Spring annotations (Note: Use the annotations provided by this framework, not Spring's annotations).
-- You can obtain the addresses of all endpoints through `WebSocketEndpointExporter.getAddressWebsocketServerMap()`, which can be used for registering or other processing in a distributed cluster.

 ```java